Charon77/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 Personally, I prefer this method as it looks clearer in plain text.
 However, you can use this format **only** for Heading 1 and Heading 2.
-For levels below it, rever to the \# format below.
+For levels below it, refer to the \# format below.

 #### Second way: Hashes `#` can also be used before the heading.